palantir/atlasdb/docs/source/configuration/enabling_cassandra_tracing.rst

 When a query is traced you will see the following line your log file:
 ``Traced a call to <table-name> that took <duration> ms. It will appear in system_traces with UUID=<session-id-of-trace>``

+Generally it is important to note that tracing is expensive and can have performance implications when reading/writing to cassandra, and thus the use of it should be minimized.

 The Prefs File
 ==============